 Concerns have also been expressed, however, about the potential impact of such technologies in increasing already significant health disparities in the United States by expanding the "digital divide."
 This concern is fueled in part by socioeconomic and cultural differences related to computer access and literacy as well as to more general health literacy.
 Greater attention in the eHealth and mobile health fields needs to be paid to the types of communication technologies that can be tailored to a broad range of language, reading, and related user abilities and access issues.
-An example of one such technology is the embodied conversational agent, which requires minimal levels of reading and computer proficiency and health literacy to use (Bickmore et al., 2010) and could potentially be placed in community settings which residents frequently visit.
+An example of one such technology is the embodied conversational agent, which requires minimal levels of reading and computer proficiency and health literacy to use (Bickmore et al., 2010) and could potentially be placed in community settings that residents frequently visit.

-Putting the Public in the Driver's Seat in Areas of Data Collection to Create Meaningful Community Change Related to Health

-Some of the technology-based innovations noted above provide a unique opportunity to "deputize" community members to collect and share the types of local barriers to and enablers of a healthy lifestyle that are potentially amenable to change on an organizational or policy level.
-This type of crowd-sourcing activity is currently being used in rudimentary ways by various municipalities and universities across the country to highlight neighborhood problems, such as litter or unsafe streets, that can be addressed by local decision makers.
+Putting the Public in the Driver's Seat in Areas of Data Collection to Create Meaningful Community Change Related to Health type of crowd-sourcing activity is currently being used in rudimentary ways by various municipalities and universities across the country to highlight neighborhood problems, such as litter or unsafe streets, that can be addressed by local decision makers.
 Such activities could also be aimed specifically at neighborhood barriers to healthy living and eating.
 For example, a recent pilot study found that a simple neighborhood audit tool, residing on an electronic tablet and adapted to the lower literacy skills and physical limitations of an older population, could be effectively used to gather photo, audio, and location data relating to the walkability of the local neighborhood environment that could, in turn, be shared with municipal decision makers (Buman et al., in press).
 Such applications can potentially empower legions of community residents to become actively engaged in contributing to the evidence base in ways that could directly impact program and policy decisions relevant to health in their communities.